Early Repayment Charges

 Repaying your mortgage early or paying over your overpayment allowance are some of the most common reasons an Early Repayment Charge (ERC) may apply.

-You'll find details of any ERC payable in your original mortgage offer.
+You'll find details of any ERC payable in your latest mortgage offer.
 Your annual mortgage statement will also show any applicable ERCs up to the date it is sent.

 When ERCs apply and when they do not